WeblateOrg/weblate/docs/admin/install.rst

 For optimal performance, it is good idea to run some maintenance tasks in the background.

+.. versionchanged:: 3.2

     This is now automatically done by :ref:`celery` and covers the following tasks:

 * Configuration health check (hourly).
 * Committing pending changes (hourly), see :ref:`lazy-commit` and :djadmin:`commit_pending`.